solana-foundation/developer-content/content/courses/tokens-and-nfts/nfts-with-metaplex-core.md

 Umi is a framework built by Metaplex that can register JS/TS clients built with Kinobi/Codama that interact with on-chain programs.
-While it can interface with clients from various programs, it's most commonly used with all the Metaplex program.
+While it can interface with clients from various programs, it's most commonly used with all the Metaplex programs.

 **Note**: Umi uses different implementation types for common web3.js functions and concepts, such as Keypairs, PublicKeys, and Connections.
 Fortunately, it's easy to